AdobeDocs/experience-manager-forms-cloud-service-developer-reference/src/pages/index.md

 AEM Forms Cloud Service provides APIs to:

-* Create, assemble, and deliver brand-oriented and personalized communications such as business correspondences, documents, statements, claim processing letters, benefit notices, claim processing letters, monthly bills, and welcome kits.
+* Create, assemble, and deliver brand-oriented and personalized communications such as business correspondences, documents, statements, claim processing letters, benefit notices, monthly bills, and welcome kits.
 These are known as Communications APIs and help you combine a template (XFA or PDF) with customer data to generate documents in PDF, PS, PCL, and ZPL formats.

 * Combine, rearrange, and augment PDF and XDP documents and obtain information about PDF documents.
 These are known as Assembler APIs.